 Attention, parents and teens!
 There is a new online resource designed to help teens maintain their mental health.
-The Crushing the Curve website has resources for parents about how to help teens cope with coronavirus-related anxiety, ideas on things to do with teens during quarantine, tips for parental self-care and much more!
+The Crushing the Curve (crushingthecurve.me) website has resources for parents about how to help teens cope with coronavirusrelated anxiety, ideas on things to do with teens during quarantine, tips for parental self-care and much more!
 Some of the teen topics include helpful ways to cope with racial discrimination, ideas for social bubbling activities, how to set goals during a stressful time and more.
 Additional mental health and wellness resources:

-- Youth and family mental health guide. - CA guide for emotional support and well-being. - Virtual tours via Culture Trip. - Immigrant Rising's wellness gatherings for undocumented young people. - For assistance in finding mental health and/or substance use services, contact the ACCESS Call Center 1-800-686-0101.
+- · Youth and family mental health guide at smchealth.org - CA guide for emotional support and well-being at covid19.ca.gov/ resources-for-emotional-supportand-well-being

+- Immigrant Rising's wellness gatherings for undocumented young people at immigrantsrising. org/virtual-wellness-gatherings - · For assistance in finding mental health and/or substance use services contact ACCESS Call Center 1-(800) 686-0101.